bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 An LSP client on the otherhand is editor tooling that supports communication with a language server employing the Language Server Protocol.
-As of the time of this post (October 2019) neither Vim nor Neovim provide out-of-the-box support for LSP.
+As of the time of this post, October 2019, neither Vim nor Neovim provide out-of-the-box support for LSP.
 However, a future version of Neovim will provide LSP support as noted [in this pull request](https://github.com/neovim/neovim/pull/10222).
 In the meantime there are multiple Vim plugins that do provide LSP support.

-Certain code completions frameworks include direct LSP support whilst others delegate such duties to a separate LSP-client plugin.
+Certain code completions frameworks also include direct LSP support whilst others delegate such duties to a separate LSP-client plugin.

-Notable code completion and LSP-client plugins:
+Notable code completion and LSP-client plugins for Vim and Neovim:

 - [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe), a monolithic code
   completion engine that predates LSP and asynchronous job control in Vim, both